holgerd77/django-dynamic-scraper/docs/advanced_topics.rst

    scraped website, it will probably take some time to get a bit a feeling for how the scheduling is developing and to what action factors it tends to, so don't try to find the perfect solution in the first run.
 Instead, start with a (maybe rather too conservatively calculated) start configuration and adjust your parameters over time.
-You can observe the development of your action factors in the scheduler runtime objects associated with your scraper runtimes.
+You can observe the development of your action factors in the scheduler runtime objects.

 .. note::
    Please be aware that scraping is a resource consuming task, for your server but as well for the server of